 Nintendo Switch Online subscribers can buy a digital voucher to use on two qualifying games.
 Once purchased, you have 12 months to redeem each individual voucher.
 You can have up to eight active vouchers, though you must maintain your Switch Online subscription until you redeem them.

 I went ahead and jumped at this deal, so I can confirm it works just fine.
-I’ve got the second voucher pocketed for now and will probably go for either Advance Wars or Pikmin 4.
-There’s not much harm in waiting if you are unsure what games to redeem yours on (although you’re trusting Nintendo not to remove any from the promotion).
-But if you purchase several vouchers, be sure to use all of them (you can have up to eight at one time) before your Nintendo Switch Online membership expires if you don’t plan on renewing it.
+I’ve still got my second voucher pocketed for now and will probably go for either Advance Wars or Pikmin 4.
+There’s not much harm in waiting if you’re unsure what games to redeem yours on (although you’re trusting Nintendo not to remove any from the promotion).
+You can purchase and hold up to eight vouchers at one time, but be sure to use all of them before your Nintendo Switch Online membership expires (or before the vouchers themselves expire), especially if you don’t plan on renewing.

-If you’re contemplating this deal but you’re not a Switch Online subscriber, the base service costs $19.99 annually for an individual or $34.99 for a family of up to eight accounts ($49.99 / $79.99 for the pricier Expansion Pack tier).
-It may not be worth subscribing for this voucher deal alone, though Nintendo did just add a selection of Game Boy and Game Boy Advance games to the subscription service.
+If you’re contemplating this deal but you’re not currently a Switch Online subscriber, the base service costs $19.99 annually for an individual or $34.99 for a family with up to eight accounts (or $49.99 / $79.99 for the pricier Expansion Pack tier).
+However, it may not be worth subscribing for this voucher deal alone, though Nintendo did recently add a selection of Game Boy and Game Boy Advance games and the N64’s Pokémon Stadium to the subscription service.